Free trailer annual service procedure

 Get the free template

-Enter your email above to download the trailer annual service procedure.
+Enter your email above to download the full trailer annual service procedure as a PDF.

-- Most trailers require an annual service as a minimum, aligned with registration renewal.
-Trailers in heavy or continuous use (long-haul, construction, mining) may benefit from more frequent inspections every 6 months.
-Daily pre-trip inspections by the driver should check lights, tyres, coupling, chains and load restraint before every trip.
-Always refer to the manufacturer service manual and your state or territory registration requirements.
+Most trailers should receive an annual service as a minimum, aligned with registration renewal.
+Trailers in heavy or continuous use, such as long-haul, construction or mining trailers, may benefit from more frequent inspections every six months.
+Daily pre-trip inspections by the driver should check lights, tyres, coupling, safety chains and load restraint before every trip.